 - You have to read the ENTIRE manual

 - Always shoot RAW

-Those tips were things “experts” all said photographers had to follow to be like the “pros”.
-Even my online, classroom, and seminar instructors echoed and parroted these “pro” tips.
+Those were things “experts” said photographers had to do to be like the “pros”.
+My photography instructors regularly parroted these “pro” tips.

 But are these “tips” really things that beginners have to follow?
 I challenge three commonly held beliefs about using a DSLR the internet echo chambers say we “must” follow.
 If you’re a beginner, maybe you just want some beautiful shots of your kid’s birthday party to share on Facebook!
 Maybe you just want to feel the joy of capturing the world around you!
 Read on to discover the 3 photography tips beginners can safely ignore.